Mastercard/st2docs/docs/source/webhooks.rst

 Using a Generic Webhook
 -----------------------

 By default, a generic webhook with the name ``st2`` is already registered.
-This webhook allows you to push arbitrary triggers to the API.
+This webhook allows you to push triggers other than ``⁠⁠⁠⁠st2.core.webhook`` to the API, triggering rules that aren’t explicitly set to be webhooks.

 The body of this request needs to be JSON and must contain the following attributes: